Microcode: Writable control store

 A few computers were built using writable microcode.
 In this design, rather than storing the microcode in ROM or hard-wired logic, the microcode is stored in a RAM called a writable control store or WCS.
 Such a computer is sometimes called a writable instruction set computer (WISC).

 Many experimental prototype computers use writable control stores; there are also commercial machines that use writable microcode, such as the Burroughs Small Systems, early Xerox workstations, the DEC VAX 8800 (Nautilus) family, the Symbolics L- and G-machines, a number of IBM System/360 and System/370 implementations, some DEC PDP-10 machines, and the Data General Eclipse MV/8000.

-Many more machines offer user-programmable writable control stores as an option, including the HP 2100, DEC PDP-11/60 and Varian Data Machines V-70 series minicomputers.
 The IBM System/370 includes a facility called Initial-Microprogram Load (IML or IMPL) that can be invoked from the console, as part of power-on reset (POR) or from another processor in a tightly coupled multiprocessor complex.

 Some commercial machines, for example IBM 360/85, have both a read-only storage and a writable control store for microcode.

 WCS offers several advantages including the ease of patching the microprogram and, for certain hardware generations, faster access than ROMs can provide.
 User-programmable WCS allows the user to optimize the machine for specific purposes.

 Starting with the Pentium Pro in 1995, several x86 CPUs have writable Intel Microcode.
 This, for example, has allowed bugs in the Intel Core 2 and Intel Xeon microcodes to be fixed by patching their microprograms, rather than requiring the entire chips to be replaced.
 A second prominent example is the set of microcode patches that Intel offered for some of their processor architectures of up to 10 years in age, in a bid to counter the security vulnerabilities discovered in their designs – Spectre and Meltdown – which went public at the start of 2018.
 A microcode update can be installed by Linux, FreeBSD, Microsoft Windows, or the motherboard BIOS.

+Some machines offer user-programmable writable control stores as an option, including the HP 2100, DEC PDP-11/60, TI-990/12, and Varian Data Machines V-70 series minicomputers.
+WCS options extended down to microprocessors too.
+The DEC LSI-11 has an option to allow programming of the internal 8-bit micromachine to create application-specific extensions to the instruction set.

+Some microcode peripheral devices and adapters have writable microcode, which is usually loaded by an operating system device driver.
+Such microcode is loaded to the device's SRAM or DRAM, for example, GDDR SDRAM of a video card.